Azure-Samples/Hybrid-Golang-Samples/README.md

 - Create a resource group
 - Create a virtual network
 - Create a security group
-- Create a poublic IP
+- Create a public IP
 - Create a network interface
 - Create a storage account
 - Create a virtual machine